 I’ll start with one of the miracles that I ponder almost daily, certainly weekly, that fills me with wonder and delight at the handiwork of God.
 Can you guess what I’m talking about?
 Yes, ATP synthase!
 The amazing complex of proteins that acts like a finely tuned motor with a rotor that spins around 200 times a second cranking out energized reactants as enzyme structures open and close endlessly, turning the oxygen we breathe into the chemical energy that runs every cell and organ of our body.
 Fiendishly clever is the wrong word, and diabolically clever is worse!
 We need better words for cleverness.
 Divinely clever might work, but few use that expression.
 Why not?
 Satan’s cleverness is a dead end while the Lord’s gives us everything, including the breath of life and the motorized enzymes that give us life from each breath we take.

 Here are a couple of videos explaining what go on in mitochondria and show some different animations of the incredible whirling motors that catalyze formation of ATP to give our bodies energy:

-atoms pumped into one portion of the mitochondria by another stunning mechanism, a complex of proteins that are precisely tuned to pump protons “uphill” across the membrane into the hydrogen-rich zone that drives the rotors.
+These whirling motors of ATP synthase would quickly stall if they were not given the “fuel” of hydrogen ions (protons) atoms pumped into one portion of the mitochondria by another stunning mechanism, a complex of proteins that are precisely tuned to pump protons “uphill” across the membrane into the hydrogen-rich zone that drives the rotors.
 Check out the electron transport chain:

 These wonders are just the beginning of the brilliant molecular machinery that makes life on this planet possible — and even joyous.
 We should life our voices in praise of God’s Creation every day.
 I’m so grateful that it’s possible to be alive, thanks in part to the miraculous chemical engines in our mitochondria.
 What a marvel life is!